Zeruel13/gt_MachineOS/README.md

 Once setup.lua is finished downloading, type `setup` into your OC Computer/Server and hit enter.

+## Updating gt_MachineOS
+ to update gt_MachineOS, the steps are the exact same as installation!

+ `setup.lua` will autmatically check if you're downloading gt_MachineOS for the first time or updating.

+ If you're updating, `setup.lua` will not overwrite addressList or Config meaning it won't delete all your saved machines / color configs.

 ## Usage
 - All machines/tanks need an adapter connected to the machine.
 You can do this by placing it directly beside, or placing the adapter less than 5 blocks away and use an MFU to wirelessly connect the adapter to the machine